Junichi Sasai: Rabaul

 The Tainan Air Group moved from Lae to Lakunai airfield on Rabaul the next day.
-Rabaul soon would be named "the fighter pilot graveyard" by the Japanese not only because of the fierce combat, but also because malaria, mosquitoes and various tropical diseases decimated the Japanese pilots.
-Unlike the Americans, who treated their airbases with DDT, the Japanese had no similar solution.
+Rabaul soon became known as "the fighter pilot graveyard" by the Japanese, not only because of the fierce combat but also because malaria, mosquitoes and various tropical diseases decimated the Japanese pilots.
+The Americans treated their airbases with the insecticide DDT, but the Japanese had no similar solution.

 On August 7, word arrived that U.S. Marines had landed at 5:20 that morning on Guadalcanal.
 Due to bad weather, the Allied expeditionary force had arrived undetected by the Japanese.
 Without delay, 17 Zeros of the Tainan Group escorted 27 Mitsubishi G4M Betty bombers of the 4th Ku. in an attack on the U.S. Navy task force supporting the invasion.
 The Japanese were met by 18 Grumman F4F-4 Wildcat fighters and 16 Douglas Douglas SBD-3 Dauntless dive bombers from the aircraft carriers Saratoga, Enterprise and Wasp.
 From mid-1942, F4F Wildcat fighter pilots used a new aerial combat tactic, the "Thach Weave", developed by the US naval aviators John Thach and Edward O'Hare.
 The Zero pilots from Rabaul were initially confounded by this double-team maneuver.
 Nevertheless, Sasai was credited with five F4Fs in this first air battle between land-based Zeros and American carrier fighters.